-(3) Divisor
+(4) Divisor

 The Nikkei225 is calculated as adjusted price average where the weight is based on the price adjustment factor.
 This is basically an arithmetic average and the denominator was a number of constituents initially.
-Since then, there have been stock splits, reverse splits and changes in the constituents, and the denominator has been adjusted to maintain the continuity of the index.
+Since then, there have been changes in the constituents etc., and the denominator has been adjusted to maintain the continuity of the index.
 This denominator is called the "Divisor".

-When a stock goes for a split or reverse split, the level of stock price changes.
-Also, when constituents are changed, the sum of stock prices (=numerator) changes by the prices of additions and deletions.
+When constituents are changed, the sum of stock prices (=numerator) changes by the prices of additions and deletions.
 If the denominator is not changed in such cases, the index today will be different from the closing index on the previous day even if the prices of all individual constituents are the same.

 To keep the index unchanged from such non-market events, the divisor is changed.
-The rice adjustment factor may also be changed for large scale splits and reverse splits to keep its continuity.